 Are local attractions open?Pebble Beach restaurants, golf courses are now open to the public.
 Local county parks including Garland Regional Park and Palo Corona Regional Park are both open to the public.
 Masks are suggested but not required.
 Social Distancing from other visitors must be observed at all times.
 State Parks including Point Lobos State Natural Reserve are open to visitors.
 State Beaches are open and must observe the wearing of face masks and proper social distancing protocols.
 The Monterey Bay Aquarium remains temporarily closed to the public.

 Have there been any changes to the Inn due to Covid 19?
 The short answer is YES.
 Most of the changes to our Inn have been behind the scenes to increase guest health and safety.
 More information on our Clean and Safe Standards and Guidelines can be found here.
 Guests will notice a completely individualized check-in and check-out process to adhere to the Social Distancing requirements.
 Our new spa patio area is open for guest use.
 Limits to the number of groups allowed in patio at any one time will be required to comply with proper Social Distancing protocols.
-Two (2) couples or four (4) individuals will be allowed in the outdoor jacuzzi at any one time.

 Will we still serve a Continental Breakfast?
 Yes.
 We will continue to provide our continental breakfast in our traditional picnic basket to our guests' room.
 Staff will have the basket delivered to the room between 8:00am and 8:30am daily.
 Guests can request a PM Basket from the Front Desk if they intend an early departure.
 The Continental Breakfast will be dropped off outside the guests' room at the appointed time.